123 Apple Ln.

 Informational

-1.10 · Driveways
+1.14 · Driveways

-The sliding glass doors are tempered and in acceptable condition.
+The driveway is in acceptable condition.

 Functional

-1.13 · Window Advisory
+1.16 · Window Advisory

 In accordance with industry standards, we do not test every window in the house, and particularly if the house is furnished.
 There are many styles of windows but only two basic types, single and dual-glazed.
 Dual-glazed windows are superior, because they provide a thermal barrier, as well as an acoustical barrier.
 However, the hermetic seals on these windows can fail at any time, and cause condensation to form between the panes.
 Unfortunately, this is not always apparent, which is why we disclaim any evaluation of hermetic seals.
 In addition, the proper installation of windows and the flashings around windows is critical to water proofing the exterior walls.
 Missing, damaged or improperly installed flashings, and improperly installed windows are the most common cause of moisture intrusion to walls and baseboards beneath windows.
 Because the flashings are concealed by the exterior wall covering, we cannot endorse them and specifically disclaim any evaluation of these flashings, and leaks may become evident only during heavy, prolonged or wind-driven rainfall.
 Nevertheless, in accordance with industry standards, we test a representative number of unobstructed windows, and ensure that at least one window in every bedroom is operable and facilitates an emergency exit.